-1 common question that we always get is what major or degree do I need to become A Real Estate Manager or what courses do I need to take.
+One of the most common questions that we always get is what major or degree do I need to become Property and Real Estate Managers or what courses do I need to take.

-We did a survey to ask other Real Estate Managers what did they major in college or university and here are the most popular majors that came up.
+We also asked Property and Real Estate Managers what did they major in college or university and here are the top 5 most popular majors that came up.

 Many employers prefer to hire college graduates for Property, Real Estate, and Community Association Managers positions, particularly for offsite positions dealing with a property’s finances or contract management.
 Employers also prefer to hire college graduates to manage residential and commercial properties.
 A bachelor’s or master’s degree in business administration, accounting, finance, real estate, or public administration is preferred for commercial management positions.
 Managers of commercial properties and those dealing with a property’s finances and contract management increasingly are finding that they need a bachelor’s or master’s degree in business administration, accounting, finance, or real estate management, especially if they do not have much practical experience.